 In his document entitled Fields, the Angry Photographer defines the term “scalar” as “Trans-luminal sub-matter.
 Measured in volts per-seconds.
 No transverse component, longitudinal torsion-energy.
 Powerful and destructive energy-dissipation force-captivation of the Aether.”

 This notion of scalar energy has its roots in some of the peculiar notions Tesla came up with in his late seventies.
 He claimed to have harnessed a new form of energy not derived from conventional electromagnetic waves.

-Believers in scalar fields claim that their energy source differs from conventional electromagnetic waves.
-Their enormous power allegedly derives from the fact that they have no transverse waves and no net directionality, which focuses the field’s intensity.
+Believers in scalar fields claim that their energy source differs from conventional light or radiation.
+Scalar’s enormous power allegedly derives from the fact that it has no transverse waves and no net directionality, which focuses the field’s intensity.
 If that sounds like word salad to you, you’re absolutely right.

 Supposedly Unleashes Unimaginable Amounts of Power

 This scalar energy supposedly unleashes unimaginable amounts of power.
 Tesla claimed, “My apparatus projects particles which may be relatively large or of microscopic dimensions, enabling us to convey to a small area at a great distance trillions of times more energy than is possible with rays of any kind, Many thousands of horsepower can thus be transmitted by a stream thinner than a hair, so that nothing can resist”